NicholasToon/Installing-On-premises-Active-Directory-within-Azure-VMs/README.md

 ## Active Directory Installation

 With this tutorial, we will install Active Directory on-premises within Microsoft Azure.
 The process will involve using two virtual machines that operate on the same VNet.
-For now, we will utilize VM1, which will host the Active Directory and be configured as the Domain Controller.
-VM2 will serve as the client to simulate the everyday use of a computer in scenarios such as a business or school environment.
+For now, we will utilize VM1, which will host the Active Directory and be configured as the Domain Controller (DC-1), while VM2 will serve as the client (CLIENT) to simulate the everyday use of a computer in scenarios such as a business or school environment.

 ## Environments and Technologies Used